A General Framework for Updating Belief Distributions: Abstract

 {\bf 1.
 Introduction.} Data sets are increasing in size and modelling environments are becoming more complex.
 This presents opportunities for Bayesian statistics but also major challenges, perhaps the greatest of which is the requirement to define the true sampling distribution, or likelihood, for the data generator $f_0(x)$, regardless of the study objective.
-So even if the task is inference for a low-dimensional statistic of the population, the analyst is required to model the complete data distribution and, moreover, assume that the model is ``true''.
-We propose a coherent procedure for general Bayesian inference that does not require complete knowledge of $f_0(x)$ and which connects information in the data to the value of an unknown object or parameter of interest via the use of loss functions.
-By ``coherent'' we mean that all relevant information is contained in the posterior probability distribution.
-For ease of exposition we shall use the terminology ``parameter of interest'' and ``statistic of interest'' interchangeably.
-We show how the approach leads to conventional Bayesian updating when the true likelihood is known but allows for rational updating of beliefs in much more general settings.
+Even if the task is inference for a low-dimensional statistic of the population, Bayesian analysis is required to model the complete data distribution and, moreover, assume that the model is ``true''.

-The central tenet of our paper is this: as applications get more complex Bayesian analysts will increasingly be forced to forsake the notion that they can precisely model all aspects of the data.
-Settling for a misspecified model undermines the traditional Bayesian approach leading to interpretability problems along with the reliability of the posterior distribution.
-If the analyst acknowledges this then they should seek an alternative coherent way to proceed.
-We aim to contribute to this task.
+In this paper we present a coherent procedure for general Bayesian inference which is based on the updating of a prior belief distribution to a posterior when the parameter of interest is connected to observations via a loss function.
+Briefly here, and in the simplest scenario, suppose interest is in the $\theta$ minimizing the expected loss